 Uses of Desiccator

-- To remove moisture from chemicals that are used to make standard solutions like NaCl, KCl, and oxalic acid.
+- To remove moisture from chemicals, used to make standard solutions like NaCl, KCl, and oxalic acid.

 - For the storage of materials that require constant weighing under dry conditions like soil, dissolved solids, etc.